 It’s long been debated whether gamers are sick of the Call of Duty franchise.
 It seems that this is the year the staple FPS franchise loses its crown.
 While rival series entry Battlefield 1 takes the fight to World War I, the developers of Infinite Warfare decided to push Call of Duty into sci-fi combat for the third year in a row.
 Many players expressed distaste for this decision by disliking its reveal video.

 The hate wasn’t for naught.
-We weren’t crazy about Infinite Warfare‘s multiplayer in our review, and recommended that you invest into the far better experiences of Overwatch, Battlefield 1, or Titanfall 2.
+We weren’t crazy about Infinite Warfare‘s multiplayer, and recommend that you invest into the far better experiences of Overwatch, Battlefield 1, or Titanfall 2.
 Compare this video to the reveal trailer of Battlefield 1 with 2,082,059 likes and 39,794 dislikes, and it’s clear which franchise made the right decision this year.

 1. Justin Bieber – Baby ft.
 Ludacris by JustinBieberVEVO